rohrerj/scion/doc/dev/design/FABRID.rst

 Control service
 ^^^^^^^^^^^^^^^^^

-The control plane for FABRID is responsible for parsing FABRID policies into corresponding data structures, and making these datastructures available to routers in the same AS, clients in the AS, as well as clients from a remote AS.
+The control plane for FABRID is responsible for parsing FABRID policies into corresponding data structures.
-Information for FABRID is also included in the PCBs emitted by each FABRID enabled AS.
+Through gRPC, border routers can query the control service for the list of supported policies per interface, as well as the mapping from policies to MPLS labels.
+Policies are disseminated to remote ASes through PCBs, which clients in the AS can query from their Path Servers.
+This policy information can also be requested directly from remote ASes over gRPC.

 The control service introduces a FABRID service with the following endpoints: